jwunderl/pxt-button-combos/README.md

 By default, this is set to TriggerType.Continuous, which will attempt to run a combo each time a button is pressed.

+### On Special Combination

+Add a new event that runs when a special code is entered.

+The special code for this event is:
+>up, up, down, down, left, right, left, right, B, A

+@param handler event to run when the code is entered.

 ## TODO